Skip to Main Content

 Physical Education Studies: ATAR A1PES/A2PES Minimum ‘B’ grade in Year 10 Physical Education with Excellent work habits.
 Students would be expected to have achieved an average B grade across their CORE subjects.

-ATPES Minimum ‘B’ in Year 11 A1/A2 Physical Education Studies, or, a high ‘C’ with the recommendation of the Head of Learning Area.
-NOTE: If you have not met the prerequisites, or, have not completed the A1/A2 course and you would like to be considered for this course, see Head of Learning Area HPE.
+ATPES ‘B’ in Year 11 A1/A2 Physical Education Studies, or, a high ‘C’ with the recommendation of the Head of Learning Area.
+NOTE: If you have not met the prerequisites, or, have not completed the A1/A2 course and you would like to be considered for this course, see HOLA – HPE.

-Physics: ATAR A1PHY/A2PHY Minimum of 72% Course average in Year 10 Science.
+Physics: ATAR A1PHY/A2PHY Minimum of 60% in Year 10 Science and a minimum of 75% in Mathematics Course 1b.

 Politics & Law: ATAR A1PAL/A2PAL 55% in Humanities and a ‘C’ grade in English.

 ATPAL Minimum of 55% in Year 11 A1/A2 Politics and Law.
 In addition, a minimum of 55% in Year 11 A1/A2 English.
-NOTE: If you have not done the Units 1/2 course and you would like to be considered for this course see the Head of Learning Area Humanities.
-Content in Year 12 is not dependent upon knowledge from Year 11.
+NOTE: If you have not done A1/A2 Politics and Law and you would like to be considered for this course see the Head of Learning Area.

-ATPAL Minimum of a ‘C’ grade in Year 11 Psychology.
+ATPAL Minimum of 55% in Year 11 Psychology.

 ATREL Successful completion of Year 11 A1/A2 Religion & Life.